Forensic Scientist

 look like?

-Asked by Denisse Parada about 6 years ago
+Asked by Denisse Parada over 6 years ago

 We work 40 hours a week but one of us will be on call during the rest of the time, when no one is at work, 24/7/365.

-Asked by Denise_ot5 about 6 years ago
+Asked by Sam over 5 years ago

-Asked by Jack over 6 years ago
+Asked by Scott over 5 years ago

-Asked by MB2000 almost 7 years ago
+Asked by Re over 7 years ago